 The waiting list is need-blind (we are need-aware for international students) and financial aid is available for students admitted from the waiting list.
 Be sure any required documents have been submitted.
 You can view the Financial Aid tab in your applicant status portal to check.

 If you are admitted and need financial assistance, we commit to meeting your family’s full demonstrated financial need, regardless of when you are admitted.
 You can learn more about financial aid here.

 We know that cost is a significant part of the college decision process for many of our students, which is why waiting list offers are non-binding.
 We do, of course, hope that students offered admission from the waiting list will ultimately decide to attend Notre Dame.
-So, if you are offered a admission, it is helpful to have submitted all required financial aid documents in advance so that you can receive your aid package more quickly.
+If you are offered admission, it is helpful to have submitted all required financial aid documents in advance so that you can receive your aid package more quickly.

 Maria Finan is an assistant director of admissions for the Western Region of the U.S., along with Hong Kong, Macau, and Guangdong Province.
 Learn more.